shell909090/influx-proxy/README.md

 This project adds a basic high availability and consistent hash layer to InfluxDB.

-NOTE: influx-proxy must be built with Go 1.10+, don't implement udp.
+NOTE: influx-proxy must be built with Go 1.14+ with Go module support, don't implement udp.

 Why
 ---